autumn-pan/autumn-pan/README.md

 # About Me
 - I create npm packages (i.e hypercomplex, polylinalg)

-- Solo developer of Achilles
+- Lead developer of Achilles

-- Arch Linux
+- Programmer for FRC Team 7127 "Longmetal Robotics"

 # Achilles
-Achilles is planned to be a programming language catered towards numerical analysis.
-It offers a hybrid approach to memory management and offers ease of use while still maintaining efficiency.
+Achilles is a multi-paradigm programming language designed for mathematics, especially computational analysis.
+Achilles strives to balance efficiency with ease of use, and is planned to include extensive optimization features as well as a vast standard library covering subjects from combinatorics to differential equations.
+Achilles is still in very early development, and is set to release by 2027.

 # Top Projects
 - https://github.com/autumn-pan/achilles
 - https://github.com/autumn-pan/polyoperations